jballas/120-work/final-project/readme.md

     }
 ```

 For the 'game start' button.
-I reviewed more of Dan Shiffman's DOM videos to see how adding HTML elements works in p5.js.
+I reviewed Dan Shiffman's DOM videos to see how to add HTML elements in p5.js.
 When I tried to add HTML information straight to my index file, I didn't like the layout anymore.
 Instead, I have the credits appear below after you win the game.
 I also had to download the newest version of dom.min.js library because of an error with the button.

-Here is the simple credits page I designed.
+Here is the first credits page I designed.

 ![Credits](./images/screenshot_credits.png)

-At this point in development I needed ask for feedback from friends and family.
+At this point in development I needed to ask for feedback from friends and family.
 Of course, that's when I ran straight into an error.
 Although, I was able to view my page on my computer with a local server, I could not view it on the github webpage.
 There was a sound loading error.

 ![Sound Loading Error](./.images/final-project-sound-errors.PNG)